waimea-hwstringer/200assessment/docs/Development.md

 Certain letters need to be capitalised
 Carrot was added as an option for the flavour on the bookings table Added shape of cake tin (under size enum)
+Contact info must be added to home page

 Themes for cakes added:
 - Baby shower